IBM/visualize-food-insecurity/README.md

 ### 1. Sign up for the Watson Studio

-Sign up for IBM's [Watson Studio](http://datascience.ibm.com/).
-By signing up for the Watson Studio, two services: ``Apache Spark`` and ``Object Storage`` will be created in your IBM Cloud account.
-If these services do not exist, or if you are already using them for some other application, you will need to create new instances.
+Sign up for IBM's [Watson Studio](https://dataplatform.ibm.com).
+By creating a project in Watson Studio a free tier ``Object Storage`` service will be created in your IBM Cloud account.
+Take note of your service names as you will need to select them in the following steps.

+> Note: When creating your Object Storage service, select the ``Free`` storage type in order to avoid having to pay an upgrade fee.

 To create these services:
 * Login to your [IBM Cloud](http://bluemix.net) account.